skoussou/openshift/custom-images/jenkins-nodejs6-slave/README.md

-# NodeJS 6 Jenkins slave
+# Node.js 6 Jenkins slave

-NodeJS 6 slave image for Jenkins.
-This work is based on the excellent node.js 4 image that is available in Openshift and in Github at (https://github.com/openshift/jenkins/tree/master/slave-nodejs) by Ben.
+Node.js 6 slave image for Jenkins.
+This work is based on the excellent node.js 4 image that is available in Openshift and in Github (https://github.com/openshift/jenkins/tree/master/slave-nodejs) by Ben.

 This image also includes chrome for unit tests.